puppetlabs/puppet-docs/source/guides/more_language.markdown

 Functions
 ---------

-Puppet supports many built in functions; see the function reference for details and see WritingYourOwnFunctions for information on how to create your own custom functions.
+Puppet supports many built in functions; see the [Function Reference](/references/functions.html) for details -- see [Custom Functions](/custom_functions.html) for information on how to create your own custom functions.

-{MISSINGREFS}

-Some functions can be used as a
+Some functions can be used as a statement:
-statement:

     notice("Something weird is going on")
 {:puppet}

+(The notice function above is an example of a function that will log on the server)

 Or without parentheses: